Dec. 23, 1672 - Giovanni Cassini discovered Rhea, Saturn's second largest moon.

 Dec.
 23, 1844 – Confederate soldier John Monroe Stacey was born, and he would go on to serve in the 36th Alabama Infantry.
 He was wounded at New Hope Church and, after recovering, he served with the 42nd Alabama Regiment.
 He passed away at the age of 76 on Jan.
 12, 1921 and was buried near his parents at Polar Bridge Cemetery at Manistee, Ala.

 Dec.
 23, 1858 – Monroe County, Ala.
 County Commissioners were ordered to “secure plans and report to the Court on building a new jail on Lot 27 and part of Lot 28 as designated on the town plat of Monroeville.”

 Dec.
-23, 1861 – During the Civil War, the fire day of an eight day Federal operation in eastern Kentucky began as Federal forces advancd from Louisa, Ky.
+23, 1861 – During the Civil War, the first day of an eight-day Federal operation in eastern Kentucky began as Federal forces advancd from Louisa, Ky.

 Dec.
 23, 1861 – During the Civil War, a skirmish was fought at Dayton, Mo.